COVID-19 information for Aboriginal communities

-If you have had close contact with someone who has COVID-19
+If you have spent time with someone who has COVID-19

-If you have had close contact with someone who has COVID-19, you are at increased risk of getting COVID-19.
-There are simple steps you can take to reduce the risk to others:
+If you have spent time with to someone who has COVID-19, you are at higher risk of getting COVID-19.
+See the Advice for people exposed to COVID-19 factsheet for more information.

 Looking after your mental health and wellbeing